-NCC prepares the detailed design of the works, providing the required documentation to enable procurement of construction works through existing frameworks.
+The CC prepares the detailed design of the works, providing the required documentation to enable work procurement.

-NCC will routinely involve its Environment team, together with that of the relevant District or Borough Council who are able to guide and assist on relevant environment issues.
+The CC will routinely involve its Environment team, together with that of the relevant District or Borough Council who are able to guide and assist on relevant environment issues.